textileio/community/docs/powergate/localnet.md

 "time": "2020-05-29T20:35:08.644Z", "duration": 359999438.64444387}
 ```

-When complete, you will have a fully functional Powergate (`powd`), a Lotus localnet, and an IPFS node wired correctly together to start using.
+When complete, you'll have a fully functional Powergate (`powd`), a Lotus localnet, and an IPFS node wired together to start using.

 ### Create a deal and store a file

-Now that your Powergate is running on localnet, all the CLI and API commands are the same as using it in production mode, just your deals will store faster (and disappear when you delete the localnet).
+The CLI and API are the same in localnet and production except that your deals will store faster and disappear when you delete the localnet.

 #### Install the CLI

-You can install the CLI from a Powergate release or from source.
+You can install the CLI from a Powergate release or the source code.

 #### Download a release

 Visit the [latest Powergate release page](https://github.com/textileio/powergate/releases/latest) and download the `pow_<version>_<platform>.tar.gz` file appropriate for your system.
-Unzip and install `pow` (following example is for unix-like systems):
+Unzip and install `pow` (the following example is for Unix-like systems):

 ```
 tar -xzvf pow_v0.1.0_darwin-amd64.tar.gz